Whew! What a busy past few months! After lots of travel, I am happy to be back at home with my flute students and writing a new post!

 1. Know your stuff

 Perform your piece for your parents, your friends, your dog, the tree in your backyard, your karate teacher, in front of a class at school, on the sidewalk.
-The more you get nervous, the better you will become at dealing with it.
+The more you get nervous, the better you will become at dealing with it.• Run up and down the stairs 10 times to simulate the shortness of breath you experience when nervous.
+Then pick up your flute and play your piece.

 • Put your hands in the refrigerator for three minutes then play your piece.